ScottWe/solidity-1/tutorials/5_client_data.md

 We can now pose local client properties about the bundle.
 These are properties which give invariants over fixed size subsets of clients.
 For example, we could specify that the investments of any two clients are conserved across calls to `transfer()`.
-This property will be our running example for the remainder of the tutorial.
+This property serves as our running example for the remainder of the tutorial.
 We specify the property in past linear temporal logic (pLTL) by
 writing:

 > It is *always* the case that whenever `msg.sender` calls `transfer()` and